Spydiecy/Celo-tutorial/README.md

 };
 ```

+In this code:

+- `dataRequest` is the request you’re sending to the oracle.
+- `currency` specifies the currency you’re converting from, which is ‘cGLD’ in this case.
+- `to` specifies the currency you’re converting to, which is ‘USD’ in this case.

 ## Query the Oracle

-Next, you need to query the oracle with your data request.
-The oracle will fetch the data from an external source and return it to your smart contract.
+After setting up the oracle, you need to query it with your data request.
+The oracle fetches the data from an external source and returns it to your smart contract.
 Here’s how you might do it:

 ```javascript
 const exchangeRate = await oracle.getExchangeRate(dataRequest);
 ```

+In this code:

+- `oracle` is the oracle you’ve set up.
+- `getExchangeRate` is a function that fetches the exchange rate.
+- `dataRequest` is the request you’re sending to the oracle.
+- `exchangeRate` is the data returned by the oracle.

 ## Fulfill the Data Request

-Once the oracle has fetched the data, you can use it in your smart contract.
-For instance, you might use the exchange rate to calculate the amount of cGLD a contributor will receive for their USD contribution:
+Once the oracle has fetched the required data (in this case, the exchange rate), you can use it in your smart contract.
+Here’s how you might use it to calculate the amount of cGLD (a digital asset) a contributor will receive for their contribution in USD:

 ```javascript
 const contributionInUSD = 100;
 const contributionInCGLD = contributionInUSD * exchangeRate;
 ```

+In this code:

+- `contributionInUSD` is the amount of contribution in USD, which is 100 in this case.
+- `exchangeRate` is the current exchange rate between USD and cGLD fetched by the oracle.
+- `contributionInCGLD` is the calculated amount of cGLD that the contributor will receive.
+It’s calculated by multiplying the contributionInUSD by the exchangeRate.

+This way, the oracle fetches the data (exchange rate), and the smart contract uses this data to perform its functions (calculating the amount of cGLD a contributor receives).
+This allows the smart contract to interact with real-world data and perform operations based on it.

 ## Test and Validate